jessitron/clean-code-cat-diary/README.md

 A tiny piece of an imaginary cat diary app, created as an example of code that could be cleaner.

+## Cat Diary

+Imagine a web site where cats can write diary entries.
+They can mark other cats for whom they have high regard as friends.
+They can create diary entries that are private, public, or visible only to friends.

+This site values privacy, so cats can block other cats.
+They can also hide whether they consider other cats friends.

+Cats can search all the diary entries visible to them.

+(this repo only contains code snippets from this cat-diary domain.
+It is for running a short workshop on clean code.)

 ## Why clean code?

 To change code, we need to understand it.